mary-chapman/amazon-turk/readme.md

 	what it will look like once you have things going.
 Sandbox is free testing platform, please don't actually deploy the job.

 2. Additional Functionality

-	CURRENT APPROACH: Each image corresponds to two html5 canvases (see canvas.js and task_top.html) The bottom convas displays the image, the top canvas indicates marked points.

 	a)
 	Right now, the user clicks on 1 point and it is marked on the image, if he clicks another point the